University of Alberta: Health research innovation facilities

 The Li Ka Shing Centre for Health Research Innovation (formerly HRIF East) anchors the southeast corner of the health precinct and is also home to the Alberta Diabetes Institute (ADI).
 Both the east and west buildings of HRIF are linked at every floor to the Heritage Medical Research Centre with the exception of Level 1 of HRIF West.
 The facility is dedicated to health research.
 The facility is named in honour of a gift in 2010 of $28 million from the Li Ka Shing (Canada) Foundation that helped establish the Li Ka Shing Institute of Virology ($25M) and a joint PhD program ($3M) between the university's Faculty of Medicine & Dentistry and Shantou University Medical College in China.
 As of fall 2012, this remains the largest single cash gift to the University of Alberta.
-The facility is located on the corner of 89 Avenue and 112 Street in Edmonton, Alberta.
+The facility is located on the corner of 87 Avenue and 112 Street in Edmonton, Alberta.

 Student life

 The student body of the University of Alberta is represented by two students' unions, the University of Alberta Students' Union for all undergraduate students, and the Graduate Student Association for all graduate students.
 In addition, a number of the university's academic programs also manage their own student representative body.
 Students within the residences are represented by a number of associations, primarily the University of Alberta Residence Halls Association.
 As of 2014, there are more than 450 student organizations and clubs, covering a wide range of interests such as academics, culture, religion, social issues, and recreation.
-The student unions, as well as many of the student organizations, are centred in the university's student activity centre, the Students' Union Building.
+The undergraduate student union, as well as many of the student organizations, are centred in the university's student activity centre, the Students' Union Building.
 The building was opened in 1967, and hosts the majority of the Students' Union services and business operations.
 The two primary media outlets amongst the student population is the student newspaper, The Gateway, and campus radio, CJSR-FM.